pintux/promptus/README.md

 - `promptSymbol` - string, the CLI prompt to show to the user, default is: `>`;
 - `startPrompt` - string, start message to how to the user, default is aìa Promptus welcome message;
-- `handler` - async function returning a Promise, with the following signature `async (input) => doSomething();...`, it receives the trimmed user input.
-Use it to write your application domain-related code.
+- `handler` - async function returning a Promise, with the following signature `async (input): Promise`, it receives the trimmed user input and it should write the response to stdout.
+Inside this function write your application domain-related code.

 ---